ymhzyj/UMMAFormer/README.md

 ```

 3. Training and Evaluation
-   Train our UMMAFomrer with TSN and BYOL-A features.
+   Train our UMMAFormer with TSN and BYOL-A features.
 This will create an experiment folder _./paper_results_ that stores training config, logs, and checkpoints.
     ```shell
     python ./train.py ./configs/UMMAFormer/dataset.yaml
     ```